Monday, January 13, 2025

 First up, this requires some awareness of the difference between raster and vector images

-Raster files are composed on pixels., eg. a normal photograph.
+Raster files are composed of pixels., eg. a normal photograph.
 In this case the format was JPG.
 Vector files use mathematical equations to make geometric chapes, lines, and curves with fixed points on a grid to produce an image.
 A common vector format is SVG.

 Raster images are challenging and require more preparation before engraving or etching them with a laser cutter.
 You need to start with a photo with lots of contrast, eg. with a pure white background and pale clothes to contrast darkish hair (or trim the photo as I did).